 What advice would you give to other businesses on preparing for the end-of-year rush?

-• Get ahead with your own holiday shopping.
-If you’re a business that likes to send holiday gifts to clients and customers, but you also have a busy season in front of you, get a head start and take care of your gift list ASAP!
-We offer corporate gift boxes and the earlier we start working with clients, the more options we have to customize boxes. before our artisan vendors get too busy to take new orders.
+- Get ahead with your own holiday shopping.
+If you’re a business that likes to send holiday gifts to clients and customers but also has a busy season ahead of you, get a head start and take care of your gift list ASAP.
+We offer corporate gift boxes and the earlier we start working with clients, the more options we have to customize boxes before our artisan vendors get too busy to take new orders.
 Most importantly, it’ll be one less thing to worry about when you’re up to your eyes in product and orders.

 Ryan Popoff, Popov Leather

 We sit down and plan for Q4 at the start of each year.
 We forecast what our sales will be (based off previous years’ growth) and plan our production around that number.
 Because this year is going to be such a huge year for us, we hired new staff and started our Q4 manufacturing in July.
-We’re on pace to have enough leather goods for all our customers and should be able to ship until the very last minute (Xmas Canada Post deadlines).
-Q4 is our most profitable time of year and we took it very seriously this year!
+We’re on pace to have enough leather goods for all our customers and should be able to ship until the very last minute.
+Q4 is our most profitable time of year, and we took it very seriously this year.

 What advice would you give to other businesses about preparing for the Holidays?